Forricide/still-feel-alive/Chapter 14.md

 Collision.

 Eighteen miles away, a boy with greenish red skin stares at a nearby city.
-He makes a decision, then turns, bounding away within a second.
+He's sporting a slick black wristband, and it's the only part of his appearance that seems halfway fashionable.
+Sounds come from it, a monotonic voice.
+Crackling, like a radio with poor reception.
+He's listening for something, head cocked, attentive.

+He stands there for a long time.
+It isn't until the sun sets, golden light illuminating broken buildings, that he turns away.